tobinbradley/pg-vector-tile-server/README.md

+# NOTE OF PROJECT ABANDONMENT

+I added PG to MVT as a service (in a much better/faster way) to [this project](https://github.com/tobinbradley/dirt-simple-postgis-http-api).

-# PostGIS Vector Tile server
+## PostGIS Vector Tile server

 PostGIS to Mapbox vector tiles (pbf) using the [vt-pbf](https://github.com/anandthakker/vt-pbf) and [geojson-vt](https://github.com/mapbox/geojson-vt) libraries.